 - You must be age 70 ½ or older at the time of transfer.

 - The maximum amount you may transfer is $100,000 per year.

 - The gift must be outright.
 Gifts to donor advised funds or to life income vehicles do not qualify.

 - The gift must be transferred directly from the IRA account by the IRA administrator to Harvard.

-The American Taxpayer Relief Act of 2012 has permanently extended the $5 million (per individual), $10 million (per couple) gift and generation-skipping tax exclusion.
-This exclusion, coupled with current low interest rates create an ideal environment to establish a charitable lead trust for financial and estate planning.
+The American Taxpayer Relief Act of 2012 permanently extended the $5.25 million (per individual), $10.50 million (per couple) gift and estate tax exemption.
+In addition, each individual has a $5.25 million generation-skipping tax exemption.
+These exemptions, coupled with current low interest rates create an ideal environment to establish a charitable lead trust for financial and estate planning.
+Going forward, the exemptions are indexed annually for inflation.
 Read more on charitable lead trusts.

 We are pleased to announce that the ninth edition of The Harvard Manual on Tax Aspects of Charitable Giving, written by Carolyn Osteen and Martin Hall of Ropes & Gray, LLP is available.
 Order your copy today.